Introduction

 Notebook

-What was Prohibition?
+What was prohibition?

 Prohibition was the legal act that made the manufacture, transportation, sale, purchase, and consumption of alcohol illegal.
-Why Prohibition?
 To understand the causes and consequences, it helps to use the historical thinking concept of historical perspective.

 [Having] “historical perspective means attempting to see through the eyes of people who lived in times and circumstances sometimes far removed from our present-day lives.”
-It’s also important to note that there can be an “ocean of difference…between current worldviews (beliefs, values, and motivations) and those of earlier periods in history.”
+It’s also important to note that there can be an “ocean of difference…between current worldviews (beliefs, values, and motivations) and those of earlier periods in history.” *

 A cartoon of a tree and people around the tree.
 The tree is labelled “intemperance” with branches that are labelled “diseases,” “ignorance,” “vice,” “crime,” and “immorality.”
-The people on the left of the tree are protesting and the people on the right appear drunk.
+The people on the left of the tree are protesting, and the people on the right appear drunk.
 There is a person with an axe about to chop at the roots of the tree, which are labelled with types of alcohol.

 The word “intemperance” is used to label the tree.
 What does intemperance mean?
 What sort of things make up the “roots” of the intemperance tree?